 This post has been sponsored by Torani.
-All opinions expressed are my own. #atoraniholiday
+All opinions expressed are my own.
+The following content is intended for readers who are 21 or older. #atoraniholiday

 This beloved winter cocktail is getting a makeover with a splash of Torani Italian Eggnog Syrup and if that isn’t enough, we’re topping it off with whipped coffee.